 Dimensions: 15.8 x 3.5 x 1.2 inches

-Features: Rugged and reliable design, 8.57-inch surgical stainless steel fixed blade, Durable finger grooved wood with brass cross guard, Full tang construction, Includes a ballistic nylon sheath
+Specific features: Rugged and reliable design, 8.57 inch surgical stainless steel fixed blade, durable finger grooved wood with brass cross guard, full tang construction, includes a ballistic nylon sheath

 Description: Looking for an every day carry knife that won’t break the bank?
-Gerber Winchester Large Bowie Knife should be more than enough to meet your needs.
-This knife features an 8.57-inch blade which makes it the smallest one featured in this article.
-However don’t let the size dissuade you because this bowie packs quite a punch.
+The Gerber Winchester Bowie Knife should be more than enough to meet your needs.
+This knife features an 8.57 inch blade which makes it the smallest one featured in this article.
+However, don’t let the size dissuade you because this bowie packs quite a punch.

 The knife is not only made with strength and reliability in mind but also precision.
 The smaller blade gives you that precise control and stability that you might not find in larger blades.